-It will be an exam that is not going to be graded based on A, B, C, D, or F. It is a simple pass or fail exam.
-It will be an exam in which we already have all the answers.
-God has already given us everything we need to know in order to pass the final exam.
-Everything that we need to know in reference to how we are to talk, how we are to act, and how we are to think is contained within the Bible.
+It will be an exam that is not going to be graded based on A, B, C, D, or F. It is a simple pass or fail.
+God has already given us everything we need to know to pass.
+Everything that we need to know in reference to how we are to talk, how we are to act, and how we are to think is contained in the Bible.
 In fact, Peter wrote that God has given to us “all things that pertain to life and godliness” (2 Pet.
 1.3).

 Most of us would not assume to graduate out of high school or college without needed to study and be prepared for the final exam.
-No one would enter a classroom having never prepared themselves or studied the material and still expect to pass the final exam.
+No one would enter a classroom having never prepared themselves or studied the material and still expect to pass.

-Think about that question as you read the parable of the faithful servant.
+Think about those questions as you read the parable of the faithful servant.

 Jesus begins by asking a question: “Who then is a faithful and wise servant?”
 He answers that question by giving this parable about the servant who has charge over his master’s house.

-If I were to back up to the verses before the parable of the faithful servant, I would find Jesus warning the disciples about the coming destruction of Jerusalem by providing the signs that would indicate that is was near.
+If you back up to the beginning of the chapter and follow look at the context, you will find Jesus warning the disciples about the coming destruction of Jerusalem.
+He then provides signs that would indicate that the destruction was near.

 In these verses we read about this prediction of the destruction of Jerusalem.
 He points to the temple and the buildings that surround the temple and says that these building will be thrown down.

 This no doubt would be disturbing news to the disciples, so they came to Him privately and they asked three questions.